Which country is cheaper, the Netherlands or Belgium?

 Below we will examine the differences and similarities between Belgium and the Netherlands.
 With this information, you can decide for yourself which place is better for your next trip.

-The museums, monuments, and landmarks in The Netherlands are among the most recognizable in the world.
+The museums and tourist attractions in The Netherlands are world-renowned.
 With art, culture, history, science, nature, and more, this country has a large number of must-see museums that should be on everyone's itinerary.
 Amsterdam offers a number of famous art museums such as the Rijksmuseum and the Van Gogh museum.
 Also here you'll find the famous Anne Frank house, dedicated to the young girl that hid with her family in the attic during the Holocaust.
 Even more art museums, historic and modern, are found in the major cities such as the Mauritshuis, Escher in Het Paleis, the Groninger Museum, and the Stedelijk Museum and Rembrandt Museum in Amsterdam.
 If you're looking for some family-friendly activities, check out the Naturalis in Leiden (a natural science museum), the NEMO Science museum in Amsterdam, the Railway Museum in Utrecht, the Maritime Museum in Amsterdam, and the Open Air Museum of Arnhem.
 Also, many of the castles around the country have been turned into museums for exploration and historic purposes.

-You'll find fairly similar levels of culture, arts, and history when visiting both Belgium and The Netherlands.
+You'll find great culture, arts, and history when visiting both Belgium and The Netherlands.

 See also 14 Free Things to do in Brussels.

-The Netherlands is an extremely popular destination for those that want to visit historical and cultural sights and attractions, as it offers plenty.
+The Netherlands has many famous historic and cultural sights and attractions worth visiting, and is one of the main reasons why poeple come here.
 With cities dating back thousands of years, a large collection of art and history museums, numerous historic sites such as castles, windmills, forts, and cathedrals, and historic architecture everywhere you look, it's no surprise that people visit the Netherlands for its deep history and unique culture.
 Historic cities such as Amsterdam, Utrecht, Leiden, Arnhem, and many others provide that quintessential Dutch vibe with historic buildings lining beautiful canals.
 You'll also find old castles and forts along with world-class art museums.
 Don't miss the Van Gogh museum, the Rijksmuseum, and the Anne Frank house in Amsterdam.
 Also, make sure you add the historic Open Air Museum of Arnhem to your list, as well as the Mauritshuis in the Hague.
 Just north of Amsterdam you can find the Zaanse Schans, a town with historic windmills along the river that showcases the life and history of this water-borne nation.
 No matter what your interests may be, you'll find something for everyone in this culturally rich country.
 Even if history isn't your passion, you can't miss the beauty in it.

 See also Free Things to do in Amsterdam.

-The Netherlands offers plenty of small towns along with charming sights and activities, too.
+As The Netherlands is a destination with many small towns and villages, visitors also come to explore the sights and local activities.
 If you seek small towns with plenty of charm and history, Holland offers plenty of them.
 Many towns and smaller cities here have a historic vibe with canals, windmills, local agricultural products, museums, and more.
 Gouda, Leiden, Arnhem, Haarlem, Naarden, Edam, and Giethoorn are just some of the places worth visiting.
 They offer local cuisine, cute cobblestone lanes, historic churches, and friendly people.

-Visitors will find a budding food and restaurant scene in The Netherlands.
+There are many up and coming restaurants in the The Netherlands area.
 Traditional Dutch foods often include fried snacks such as krokets, small pancakes known as Poffertjes, fried fish, and world-famous cheeses.
 Furthermore, plenty of terrific restaurants serving a variety of European and global cuisine can be found across the country, especially in the larger cities.
 Food here tends to be fresh, and the dining and restaurant scene is very active.

-The Netherlands is a world class party destination.
+The Netherlands is a party destination, and you'll find plenty of activity all night long.
 Amsterdam is a haven for nightlife, as it attracts a large number of visitors looking for entertainment.
 The red light district is full of bars and nightclubs, as are other areas of the city.
 You can also find theater productions and fine dining experiences, too.
 Rotterdam, The Hague, Utrecht, Leiden, and other cities also offer plenty of nightlife options with a wide array of bars, cafes, clubs, and theaters.

 Amsterdam: The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.